If you are interested in joining Streetlight, please take the time to look through the website, and read my letter below.

 It is not easy work.
 Most of the team members will tell you that while it is emotional work, it is also very rewarding work.
 Some days you feel like you have really made a difference in some teenager’s life.
 Some days you feel like you were just passing out movies and video games.
 You just never know.

 Our primary purpose is to companion with them – to form relationships with them where they have lost relationships because of their illness, and to restore some sense of normalcy while they are dealing with their illness.
-We are looking for people who will make a commitment to Streetlight for at least a year and hopefully more.
+We are looking for people who will make a commitment to Streetlight for at least two years and hopefully more.
 This helps our patients here to not feel like there is a revolving door of support, but that they are seeing the same faces throughout their treatment, and that their support is consistent.
 We are looking for people that are extremely committed to our goals, and have a passion for helping hospitalized adolescents.

 What does that mean?